orlov-vo/parcel-transformer-svelte/README.md

 For documentation on which options you can use look at the official [svelte docs](https://github.com/sveltejs/svelte).

+When using svelte without preprocessors, you can use `.svelterc` to configure.
+This has caching benefits that are not possible with `svelte.config.js`;
+however, it is not possible to configure preprocessors without using the javascript config.

 ```js
 // Options used by svelte.compile
 compilerOptions: {